Pauan/blender-rigid-body-bones/README.md

 * You must unparent/reparent the bones when switching between Edit and Pose mode.

-If you try to do it by hand, you will waste many hours of time.
+If you try to do it by hand, you will waste hundreds of hours of time.

 With this add-on, *all* of the above steps are automatically done for you.
 Rather than spending several *minutes* (per bone), it instead takes a couple *seconds*.